Katie S.’s Field Notes from Rioja, Spain

 Courtesy of Katie

-Field Notes are firsthand travel recommendations for and by our ECT Clubhouse members.
-Get the lowdown on destinations across the globe from travelers and locals alike.
+Field Notes are firsthand travel recommendations for and/or by our ECT community, where we share the lowdown on destinations across the globe from travelers and locals alike.
 This week, Katie S. shares her notes from Spain.

 I recently returned from a 5-day trip to the Rioja region of Spain with a friend I met on an El Camino Morocco trip.
 Our shared love of wine inspired us to visit Rioja, Spain's premier winemaking region known for producing Tempranillo.
 We thoroughly enjoyed the beautiful mountain scenery, incredible food, and of course, the wine!